paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-026-indian-alcohol-and-substance-abuse-prevention-and-treatment.md

 (4) professionals in the treatment of alcohol and substance abuse.

-**(d) Publication** The Memorandum of Agreement under subsection (a) of this section shall be submitted to Congress and published in the Federal Register not later than 130 days after July 29, 2010.
-At the same time as publication in the Federal Register, the Secretary of the Interior shall provide a copy of this chapter and the Memorandum of Agreement under subsection (a) of this section to each Indian tribe.
+**(d) Publication** The Memorandum of Agreement under subsection (a) shall be submitted to Congress and published in the Federal Register not later than 130 days after July 29, 2010.
+At the same time as publication in the Federal Register, the Secretary of the Interior shall provide a copy of this chapter and the Memorandum of Agreement under subsection (a) to each Indian tribe.

 ### Statutory Notes

 #### References in Text
-The Indian Self-Determination and Education Assistance Act, referred to in subsec. (b), is Pub.
+The Indian Self-Determination and Education Assistance Act ([25 U.S.C.
+450](./chapter-014-miscellaneous.md#section-450) et seq.), referred to in subsec. (b), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 [Section 2010 of this title](./chapter-022-bureau-of-indian-affairs-programs.md#section-2010), referred to in subsec. (b), was in the original a reference to section 1130 of the Education Amendments of 1978, Pub.
 L. 95–561.
 Section 1130 of Pub.
 L. 95–561 was omitted in the general amendment of chapter 22 (§ 2001 et seq.) of this title by Pub.
 L. 103–382, title III, § 381, Oct.
 20, 1994, 108 Stat.
 3979.
 Pub.
 L. 103–382 enacted a new section 1130 of Pub.
 L. 95–561, relating to uniform direct funding and support, which is classified to [section 2010 of this title](./chapter-022-bureau-of-indian-affairs-programs.md#section-2010).
 Provisions relating to Indian control of Indian education are now contained in [section 2011 of this title](./chapter-022-bureau-of-indian-affairs-programs.md#section-2011).